fuitgummyy/EMP_Analysis/README.md

-performs a fourier transform on a signal/array, simulates its interaction through the ionosphere.
+performs a fourier transform on a signal/array, simulates its interaction through the ionosphere and magnetic field.

 How to run: